 Though the answer still remains unclear.
 What we know for a fact is that a lot of effort goes behind creating eLearning courses.
-As written in the ATD article, “‘one hour of training’ is not the sole answer to our needs.
-But it can provide a useful tool for guiding how we manage learning development.”
+As written in the ATD article, “‘one hour of training is not the sole answer to our needs.
+But it can provide a useful tool for guiding how we manage to learn development.”
 And that management determines how well the eLearning is accepted and how the eLearning is utilized.
 Do the learners participate in the learning, how many of them actually complete the course?
 And if the participation is low, how do we boost eLearning usage?

 While some questions will be answered by and by, here are a few tips to boost eLearning usage.

 Tip 1# Know your target audience (the learners)

 The biggest flaw of any eLearning strategy could be going ahead without understanding the expectations and needs of the target audience or learners.
 Find out the needs, the infrastructural settings, the primary learning requirements, the learning schedules, and IT proficiency levels too.
 You don’t want to spend time creating an extraordinary course that the learners are unable to use.
 This initial homework will allow creating relevance amongst the course and the learners for whom the course is created.